HaiderMalikk/RedditJams/readme.md

 **What Happens:**
 1. Analyzes 69 tracks from your playlist
-2. Identifies top tracks: "DAISIES", "Running Up That Hill", "Lover, You Should've Come Over"
+2. Selects 9 diverse tracks (top 3, bottom 3, random 3) for broader coverage
-3. Identifies top artists: "Kate Bush", "Fleetwood Mac", "Jeff Buckley"
+3. Selects 6 diverse artists (top 2, bottom 2, random 2) for varied perspectives
-4. Searches Reddit for 8 different recommendation queries in parallel
+4. Searches Reddit for 15 different recommendation queries in parallel
-5. Finds 62 Reddit posts with music recommendations
+5. Finds 62+ Reddit posts with music recommendations
 6. GPT-4 analyzes all data and suggests 5 new songs
 7. Verifies all songs exist on Spotify
 8. Returns complete track information with links